 Trim of the Flower

 What to look for: Tight trim.
 Proper trim removes extra leaf matter revealing the flower.
 The flower reveals the structure and integrity of the flower.
+Excess leaves may lead to a harsher taste.
 Unwanted leaf material and excess stem are removed.
 The only portion of stem that should be visible is at the base of the flower from where it was attached to the plant.

 What to avoid: Over-trimmed flower.
 The flower has obvious cuts and slashes into the flower.
 The individual flowers have been cut and the trichomes have been broken and knocked off (kiefed) resulting in less trichomes and less of the psychoactive and/or therapeutic content.
-It exposes the discoloration from the inside of the flower that doesn’t see light.
+The individual flowers have been cut and the trichomes have been broken and knocked off (kiefed) resulting in less trichomes and less of the psychoactive and/or therapeutic effect It exposes the discoloration from the inside of the flower that doesn’t see light.
 The flower can look discolored and misshapen.

 Mildew can be mistaken for trichomes to the untrained eye but there are visual differences: Mildew is whiter and doesn’t glisten in the light.
 Can look like baby powder versus sugar crystals.
 Mildew has a cottony, web-like appearance under a microscope.